 About the Green Parks Plan

 The National Park Service (NPS) history of preserving the country’s greatest natural and cultural resources has established it as a model for environmental stewardship.
-To ensure that the NPS is working to reduce its environmental impact at all levels of the organization, the agency first introduced the Green Parks Plan (GPP) in 2012.
-The plan defines the strategic, collective vision for long-term sustainable operations by establishing ambitious goals to improve servicewide performance in sustainability.
+To provide a framework for the NPS to reduce its environmental impact at all levels of the organization, the agency first introduced the Green Parks Plan (GPP) in 2012.
+The 2012 GPP set ambitious goals to improve servicewide performance in sustainability.
 The plan was revised and re-released in 2016, in conjuntion with the NPS Centennial to meet evolving priorities.
 It's third edition, released in 2023, addresses new legislative requirements, such as Executive Order 14057 (Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability).